 I hesitate to share this because for the best outcome you must follow the recipe to a T, but I know some of you may not be able to access certain ingredients.
 If that’s the case, here are some swaps you can make:

-Flour – I haven’t tested it, but you can try swapping the flour with a good all purpose one for one gluten free baking flour.
-I recommend this one by Bob’s Red Mill as I use it all the time in my gluten free recipes.
+- Flour – I haven’t tested it, but you can try swapping the flour with a good all purpose one for one gluten free baking flour.
+I recommend this one by Bob’s Red Mill as I use it all the time in my gluten free recipes (if they don’t need to be plant based, try my Gluten Free Chocolate Chip Cookie recipe).

 If any of these substitutions work for you, let me know in the comments so other that readers can learn!